octobusjs/octobus/docs/1 - Intro.md

 export default ({ cost, impressions }) => impressions === 0 ?
 0 : cpm({ cost, impressions });
 ```

+Now he just needs to replace all existing calls with his wrapping service.

-He realizes there's more than that.
+But there's more than that.
 The cost and impressions can't be negative numbers, while the impressions number has to be a natural number.
-But... he already worked hard on replacing the initial cpm calls with his previous version.
+But... he already worked hard on replacing the initial cpm calls with its previous version.

 Let's see how octobus can help him in this case.

-First we need a MessageBus that will act as a central dispatcher of the messages we're about to send.
+First we need a MessageBus instance, which will act as a central dispatcher of the messages we're about to send.

 ```js
 import { MessageBus } from 'octobus.js';
 const messageBus = new MessageBus();
 ```

-While you can send messages through the messageBus directly, you'll want to use a ServiceBus most of the time especially because it gives you more control on the type of messages you can send, but it also provides a nicer way to subscribe and react to different messages.
+While you can send messages through the messageBus directly, you'll want to use a ServiceBus most of the time especially because it gives you more control over the type of messages you can send, but it also provides a nicer way to subscribe and react to different messages.

 ```js
 import { ServiceBus } from 'octobus.js';